231031/stuRegister/client/README.md

 -update component for adding data fetch just status=1 -Course change status delete available_course of this course_id -Teacher change status -> update course_detail and Student of this teacher to another

+Edit Schema
+-edu_term add column status (use to tell have any teacher start grade or not -> for use in calculating gpax)

+Student
+-fetch advanced analysis avg_gpax and avg_hours of each old scholarship